tri170391/webRTC-test/README.md

 - shouldjs

 ### Launching the app:
+First run `npm install` to install dependencies.
-Run `npm start` (it starts the signaling server on port 8090 and start a web server on the root of this repository on port 8089) then go to [http://localhost:8089/app/client](http://localhost:8089/app/client)".
+Then run `npm start` (it starts the signaling server on port 8090 and start a web server on the root of this repository on port 8089) then go to [http://localhost:8089/app/client](http://localhost:8089/app/client)".